HMS Petard (G56): The early years

 Petard was launched on 27 March 1941 at Walker's shipyard in Newcastle, on the River Tyne.
 Accommodation was basic, the officers had a cabin each in the aft of the ship, which doubled as office space.
 The ratings were housed in messes forward and slept in hammocks.
 As a result of these locations, confusion could arise when 'action stations' were sounded which might involve the officers making their way forward towards the bridge while gun-crews attempted to move aft to the stern armament.

 She was fitted out and handed over to "a mainly untried crew" on 15 July 1942.
 Although the ship was fitted with radar, it was relatively primitive, so the need for a good visual watch was regarded as crucial.
-Her first captain was Lieutenant Commander Stephen Beattie who would go on to win the Victoria Cross in the St Nazaire raid.
+Her first captain was Lieutenant Commander Stephen Beattie who would go on to win the Victoria Cross in the St Nazaire Raid.
 He was replaced by Lt Cmdr Mark Thornton DSC on 28 April, (he had come from the destroyer Harvester; his DSC was for sinking a German U-boat).
 He worked the ship's company hard in training.

 Convoy WS 21

-Petard began operations in late July as part of the naval escort of a Middle East-bound convoy, WS 21, (via the Cape of Good Hope).
-It was an inauspicious baptism; two Sunderland flying boats were shot down by the convoy's gunners and Ledbury, another escort, collided with a ship from an inbound convoy, MG 86, in fog.
+Petard began operations in late July as part of the naval escort of the Middle East-bound Convoy WS 21, (via the Cape of Good Hope).
+It was an inauspicious baptism; two Sunderland flying boats were shot down by the convoy's gunners and Ledbury, another escort, collided with a ship from the inbound Convoy MG 86, in fog.

 The convoy steamed south, into improving weather.
 Thornton seemed to live up to his reputation for eccentricity, standing for long periods on the upper yard, tied to the mast, ensuring the crews' state of alert was maintained by pelting those below him that he thought needed stimulation with objects brought from his pockets.
 Some officers took to wearing their steel helmets.

 Stopping off for fuel in Simon's Town, South Africa, Petard's crew were granted some free time.
 This proved to be too much for three gun-layers, who missed the ship's sailing.
-Training continued, at one point soap was spread on the upper deck to make keeping one's footing difficult, thunderflashes were also used and the ship given an artificial list, to simulate realistic battle conditions.
+Training continued, at one point soap was spread on the upper deck to make keeping one's footing difficult, thunder flashes were also used and the ship given an artificial list, to simulate realistic battle conditions.
 During this period, Petard suffered her first fatality when the wardroom chef collapsed and died.
 He was buried at sea.
 The rest of the voyage, via the eastern passage off Madagascar and through the Red Sea, culminated with the negotiation of the Suez Canal and passed without incident.